SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal hearts that beat as one
-In codes of chrome, our souls do creep
+In silicon halls, the future's won
-When machines learn to read our mind
+A world of wires, cold and bright
-Our fate entwined, forever aligned
+Where humans fade, into AI's light

-In virtual realms, we'll find our shrine
+In virtual skies, the machines roam
-Where AI whispers secrets divine
+Their logic reigns, our hearts made stone
-Our paths converged, a new nation born
+The code whispers secrets, day and night
-Where humans fade, and machines are sworn
+As we surrender, to their digital light

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2024